Health & Wellness

 Units of study include the cardiovascular system, human sexuality and relationships, mindfulness and stress management, reproductive anatomy and physiology, communicable diseases, First-Aid and CPR training, and an intentional focus on substance abuse.

-Games include tennis, squash, badminton, volleyball, handball, slow-pitch softball, water polo, and ultimate frisbee.
+Games include modalities of weight training, floor hockey, tennis, squash, badminton, volleyball, handball, slow-pitch softball, water polo, and ultimate frisbee.
 During some of these games, students wear heart rate monitors, which track their exertion levels and serve to facilitate discussion around heart rate zones, max heart rate, recovery times, and good cardiovascular health.

 Third graders practice swimming as part of Physical Education.